Standearth/vcard-qr/README.md

 # QR Code Generator

-A web-based QR Code and vCard generator for Stand.earth.
+A web-based QR Code and vCard generator for Stand.earth, structured as a modern monorepo.

 ## Features

-- **vCard QR Code Generation:** Create QR codes that contain vCard contact information.
+- **vCard QR Code Generation:** Create "business card" QR codes that contain vCard contact information.
-- **Apple Wallet Pass Generation:** Generate Apple Wallet passes from vCard data.
+- **URL QR Code Generation:** Create QR codes to visit a link.
+- **WiFi QR Code Generation:** Create QR codes to connect to a network.
 - **Customizable QR Codes:** Adjust the appearance of the QR codes.
 - **Real-time Preview:** See a live preview of the QR code as you type.
+- **Apple Wallet Pass Generation:** Generate Apple Wallet passes from vCard data.
+- **Automated Photo Lookup:** Automatically include a person's photo from the Stand.earth staff page and adds it to the Apple Wallet pass.

 ## Technologies Used